rust-lang/rfcs/text/0000-command-ergonomics.md

 This is nontrivial new API surface.

-Much of the new API surface is in `SubprocessError`.
+Much of the new API surface is in `ProcessError`.
 If we didn't want to try to make it easy for Rust programmers to run subprocesses and produce good error messages, we could omit this error type